 In many cases, unfortunately, taxpayers who go it alone receive denials without realizing they have a legitimate claim.
 All the judicial, legislative, and IRS guidance on their side doesn’t matter if they don’t realize it exists.
 After all, the IRS certainly isn’t telling them their denial is shaky at best.

 Given that a person likely files one claim in their lifetime, it is easy to see how the IRS can stonewall a legitimate claim.
 This means that claimants regularly walk away from their legal right to relief.
 All because the IRS has the knowledge and experience bluffing that it needs to win; even when the facts are in your favor.

 How To Protect Your Innocent Spouse Rights

 If you think your claim was wrongfully denied you are likely right.
-Approximately, 50% of rejected innocent spouse claims that are appealed are eventually approved.
-If you are considering filing or have already filed, professional help can be the difference between continued denials and quick resolution.
-Rather than struggling, let us guide you through the process and make sure your voice is heard.
+Approximately, 50% of rejected innocent spouse claims appealed are eventually approved.
+If you are considering filing or already filed, professional help can make the difference between continued denials and quick resolution.
+Rather than struggling, let us guide you through the process.
+Make sure your voice is heard.